 Irish visas examine the skills, experience, and qualifications of those wishing to live and work in Ireland.
 However, unlike making a visa application in countries such as the USA, Canada, and the UK with options such as the Highly Skilled Migrant Programme (HSMP), Ireland does not impose points based assessments on potential migrants.

-Nonetheless, it is essential to obtain the right class of Irish visa for your specific needs and as a specialist immigration consultancy, SAIS helps you to understand the structure of Irish immigration.
+Nonetheless, it is essential to obtain the right class of Irish visa for your specific needs and as a specialist immigration consultancy, BAIS helps you to understand the structure of Irish immigration.